Coronavirus support for the voluntary and community sector

 Heathrow Community Trust is an independent grant-making charity which receives funding from Heathrow Airport Limited, noise fines levied on airlines when they break the noise regulations, and other airport companies, as well as funding from Heathrow staff via their fundraising activities.
 They fund community projects neighbouring the airport including within the London Borough of Richmond upon Thames.

-Visit the Heathrow Community Trust website for further information.
+Visit the Heathrow Community Trust website.

 Help Musicians Coronavirus Hardship Fund

-Up to £500 is available to professional working musicians to alleviate the immediate financial pressures incurred as a result of the coronavirus crisis.
+Support is available to professional working musicians to alleviate the immediate financial pressures incurred as a result of the coronavirus crisis.

 Visit the Help Musicians website for more information.